 We looked at the practice's arrangements for safe dental care and treatment.
 The staff followed the relevant safety regulation when using needles and other sharp dental items.
 A sharps risk assessment had been undertaken and was updated annually.
-A recognised system for safe management of sharp instruments and needles was being used within the practice.

 The provider had a system in place to ensure clinical staff had received appropriate vaccinations, including vaccination to protect them against the Hepatitis B virus, and that the effectiveness of the vaccination was checked.